 Relationships define marketing, so every opportunity to build a stronger bond between brands and customers is valuable.
-For this reason, inbound phone calls have incredible usefulness for any marketer.
+For this reason, inbound phone calls and dynamic call tracking are incredibly useful for any marketer.

-With such high value associated with inbound calls for marketers, it becomes essential for calls and digital marketing campaigns to be tracked and measured so that companies can make improvements and optimizations.
+With such high value associated with inbound calls, it becomes essential to track and measure both — phone calls and digital marketing campaigns — so that companies can make improvements and optimizations.
 The key to accomplishing all this is call tracking.

 What Is Call Tracking?

 Call tracking is a technology that tells brands exactly which marketing efforts drove customers to your business.
 Like a company asking a customer, “How did you find us?,” call tracking tools provide an automated and more accurate way to answer that question.

 Phone tracking software does the “remembering” for the consumer through call center IVR and other tools so that agents and sales reps don’t need to ask that question.